mongodb/docs/source/includes/steps-configure-privatelink-aws.rst

             You can't copy the command until |service| finishes creating |vpc| resources in the background.

-         See :aws:`Creating an Interface Endpoint </vpc/latest/userguide/vpce-interface.html#create-interface-endpoint>`
+         See :aws:`Creating an Interface Endpoint
+         </vpc/latest/userguide/vpce-interface.html#create-interface-endpoint>`
-          o perform this task using the |aws| CLI.
+         to perform this task using the |aws| CLI.

       #.
 Click :guilabel:`Next`.